MikeKneeB/Troika-Example-Project/README.md

 to use, and massively reduces the headache of manually configuring LaTeX.

-Once you have an account on Overleaf, and have created your first blank project, you can download all the files in this GitHub repository either as a zip file from [this link](https://github.com/MikeKneeB/Troika-Example-Project/archive/refs/heads/main.zip).
+Once you have an account on Overleaf, and have created your first blank project, you can download all the files in this GitHub repository as a zip file from [this link](https://github.com/MikeKneeB/Troika-Example-Project/archive/refs/heads/main.zip).
 You can also clone the repository, using: `git clone https://github.com/MikeKneeB/Troika-Example-Project/` if you don't have `git` installed I suggest downloading the zip file.